 The subscription box business model has been adopted by a wide range of industries: be it fashion, literature, data storage and even male grooming.
 Thankfully, the referral marketing strategy works no matter what you’re stuffing your boxes with.

-The key here is that your subscribers already love your products (why else would they be a subscriber?), and more importantly, they likely feel like part of a community that gets exclusive access to delivered goods that they love.
+The key here is that your subscribers already love your products (why else would they be a subscriber?), and more importantly, they likely also already feel like part of a community that gets exclusive access to delivered goods that they love.
 At least, that’s how you should be striving to make them feel.

 With that in mind, all you have to do is tap into that brand loyalty — which so often results in businesses growing through natural word of mouth alone — and nurture it with incentives.
 As for the industry you’re in?
 It barely matters.